IntersectMBO/plutus/docs/raml/README.md

 is controlled by numeric values: to deal with these we'd also need some analysis such as one of those mentioned in the previous section.
-Things are complicated by the fact that Plutus Core doesn't have explicit contructs for recursion or branching, which makes it very difficult to construct a control flow graph, something which is central to many static analysis techniques.
+Things are complicated by the fact that Plutus Core doesn't have explicit constructs for recursion or branching, which makes it very difficult to construct a control flow graph, something which is central to many static analysis techniques.
 Again, an intermediate language with suitable constructs might help with this, although we'd